sugarlabs/musicblocks/guide/README.md

 ![widget](./pitchslider2.svg "Pitch Slider-Two Column")

-Clicking in a column will extact the corresponding *Note* blocks, for example:
+Clicking in a column will extract the corresponding *Note* blocks, for example:

 ![widget](./pitchslider3.svg "Pitch Slider-Two Columns Adjusting")